aghilann/aghilann/README.md

 <h1 align="center">Hi 👋, I'm Aghilan</h1>
 <h3 align="center">An Aspiring Web Dev studying Computer Science and Business at UBC</h3>

-- 🔭 I’m currently working on [Skyfall](https://github.com/aghilann/Skyfall), a site for users to record legacy videos to be sent to their loved ones once they pass.
+- 🔭 I’m currently working on a Workout Tracker API, a site for users to record what they exercised every day and track their progression.

-- 🌱 I’m currently revisiting **JavaScript** to learn about how it works under the hood and exploring microservice architecture with **Serverless Functions**
+- 🌱 I’m currently learning  **Amazon Web Services** and getting my AWS Certifications and exploring microservice architecture with **AWS Lambda**

 - 👨‍💻 All of my projects are available on my **[GitHub](https://github.com/aghilann/)**
-- 💬 Ask me about **React and TS**
+- 💬 Ask me about **Cloud, React and TS**

 - 📫 React me at my **[LinkedIn](https://www.linkedin.com/in/aghilan-nathan-3b65bb211/)**